ericmjl/protein-systematic-characterization/experiments/20161018-random-pb2-mutants/20161018-random-pb2-mutants.md

 Same order of magnitude as the previous run.

 Vivian picked all 10 colonies and grew them as an overnight culture in 1 mL LB-Amp.

+About 20 hours later, Vivian miniprepped the bacteria culture.